jungan21/githubCrawler/README.md

 # Sample output:

-This tool will scan file by file.

 This tool will scan/check file by file. i.e. for each file scan for the keywords you put in the [sensitive_word.txt](githubCrawler/sensitive_word.txt)

+    Sample terminal output:

     <==== Start Checking Sensitive Information for file: _styles.xml_ ===>